 JFK’s accomplishments have been judged with similar suspicion.
 But he was special not because of the things that happened to him, but because of the things he happened upon: the speeches he gave, the causes he backed, the lives he touched (and one in which he outright saved).

 Scholars will sell it to you differently.
 I can’t tell you how many biographies I’ve read which perpetuate the “second son” myth.
 The myth holds that JFK was bound for a life of normalcy until the day his brother and his father’s namesake, Joe Jr., died in a plane crash.
-But to regard the thirty-fifth president as a mere successor to his father’s ambitions is to deny him his spectacular way, which surely did not materialize more than two decades into his life.
+But to regard the 35th president as a mere successor to his father’s ambitions is to deny him his spectacular way, which surely did not materialize more than two decades into his life.

 His will to survive, dream and seize opportunity prepared him for the presidency and for an enduring place in history.

 Having spent much of his childhood in infirmaries, he became an insatiable reader of history.
-He was constantly modelling himself on the great men who came had come before him.
+He was constantly modeling himself on the great men who came had come before him.
 And in constantly having to get better, he made a habit of beating the odds.

 He’d go on, of course, to break “the stained glass ceiling,” becoming the first Catholic elected president.
 And these overcome prejudices made him empathic toward larger plights.
 He was the first president to deem civil rights a “moral issue.”